-Even if the cuteness of this persian orange kitten did not convince, we understood how special this breed was with the information we learned.
-Now let's examine how to train a kitten that comes to our home.
+Even if the cuteness of this Persian orange kitten did not convince us, we understood how special this breed was with the information we learned.
+So now, let's examine how to train a kitten that comes into your home.

 How to educate a Persian Orange kitten properly?

 During the first weeks of life, kittens learn a lot alongside their mother and siblings.
 But an apprenticeship alongside the humans who surround the little beast is necessary.
-In addition, the mother cat does not teach her little ones to respect the good manners defined by humans.
-To educate a kitten, it is best to respect a few basic principles.
+In addition, the mother cat does not teach her little ones to respect the good manners humans define.
+Educating a kitten is best to respect a few basic principles.

 The education of the kitten by the mother does not fulfill the same objectives: the mother raises her little ones intending to prepare them to live in the world for a balanced cat life.
-The mother, therefore, has a decisive role in the education of her kittens.
+The mother, therefore, has a decisive role in educating her kittens.

 However, as your cat's human roommate, it's your job to make him understand that the presence of curtains, wallpaper, or a sofa does not allow him to scratch there.
-By scratching your sofa or your curtains, your mustachioed friend marks his territory, using the glands on his paws.
+By scratching your couch or your curtains, your mustachioed friend marks his territory using the glands on his paws.